 In this work we employ the version of gauge PDE approach to boundary structure of asymptotically flat/AdS gravity developed in~\cite{Grigoriev:2023kkk} in the study of asymptotic symmetries.
-In contrast to the ambient space FG construction, it operates in terms of spacetime at the price of introducing an additional compensator field $\Omega$ playing a role of the boundary defining functions and the auxiliary Weyl symmetry $\delta_{\bar\lambda}\Omega=\bar\lambda \Omega$.
-This allows us to reformulate Penrose's definition of asymptotically simple space in the gauge-theoretical and more specifically gauge PDE language, giving a systematic derivation of the gPDE describing the boundary structure of asymptotically AdS/flat gravity.
+In contrast to the ambient space FG construction, it operates in terms of the spacetime itself at the price of introducing an additional compensator field $\Omega$ playing a role of the boundary defining functions and the auxiliary Weyl symmetry $\delta_{\bar\lambda}\Omega=\bar\lambda \Omega$.
+Such a reformulation of gravity, called conformal-like GR, allows us to reformulate Penrose's definition of asymptotically simple space in the gauge-theoretical and more specifically gauge PDE language, giving a systematic derivation of the gPDE describing the boundary structure of asymptotically AdS/flat gravity.
 The extension of this prescription to systems involving (gauge) fields on the gravity background turns out to be rather natural and is constructed in this work.
 The equations appearing in the sector of gravity are often similar to those encountered in the context of conformal geometrical approach to boundary structure though their interpretation is somewhat different.

-Although identification of the boundary gPDE for AAdS gravity (possibly with additional gauge fields) is straightforward, its structure is generally rather involved and the underlying gauge theory is to be reformulated in the human-readable form by e.g. giving a set of fields, the PDEs they satisfy, and the gauge transformations they are subject to.
+Although identifying the boundary gPDE for AAdS gravity (possibly with additional gauge fields) is straightforward, its structure is generally rather involved and the underlying gauge theory is to be reformulated in a human-readable form by e.g. giving a set of fields, the PDEs they satisfy, and the gauge transformations they are subject to.
 While for linearized systems this can be done in a more or less straightforward way, see e.g.~\cite{Bekaert:2013zya,Chekmenev:2015kzf}, the analysis of nonlinear systems requires a specific technique which we call boundary calculus.
 At a more technical level, we identify a certain boundary gauge PDE that describes unconstrained fields and their gauge transformations in a tractable way.
-This gauge PDE comes equipped with a system of functions and vector fields that can be computed recursively and in terms of which the boundary equations of motion and gauge transformation can be explicitly found.
+This gauge PDE comes equipped with a system of functions and vector fields that can be computed recursively and in terms of which the boundary equations of motion and gauge transformations can be explicitly found.